Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 No. Oregon has no vehicle sales tax of any kind.
 A private party sale in Oregon generates no state or local sales tax obligation at registration.
 This is a genuine financial advantage -- in Washington, a private party purchase triggers full use tax (typically 8-10%) at registration.
 In California, private party sales are subject to use tax at the state rate plus local rates.
 Oregon residents buying from Oregon private sellers pay no tax on the vehicle purchase price.
 The only fees at DMV are the title transfer fee and registration fees based on vehicle weight and MPG.
 Note: if you are a non-Oregon resident buying in Oregon from a private party, Oregon collects no tax at the point of sale, but your home state may impose use tax when you register the vehicle there.

 Oregon private party title transfers: Step 1 -- Before paying anything, verify the title is clear of liens.
 Oregon uses an Electronic Lien and Title (ELT) system for liened vehicles.
 If there is an active lien, the lienholder holds the title electronically -- the seller cannot transfer clear title until the lien is released.
 The seller must pay off the lender and obtain a clear title before you pay.
 Step 2 -- Seller signs the title certificate in the assignment section, releasing their interest.
-For vehicles subject to odometer disclosure requirements (most vehicles under 20 years old and under 16,000 lbs GVWR), the seller must complete the odometer disclosure on the title or a secure odometer disclosure form per ORS 803.102.
+For vehicles subject to odometer disclosure requirements (model year 2011 and newer vehicles under 16,000 lbs GVWR; model year 2010 and older are exempt), the seller must complete the odometer disclosure on the title or a secure odometer disclosure form per ORS 803.102.
 Step 3 -- Buyer submits an Application for Title and Registration (Form 735-226) to any Oregon DMV office, along with the signed title, payment of the title fee, and registration fees.
 Step 4 -- The seller must notify DMV of the vehicle sale within 10 days to clear themselves of liability for subsequent incidents.
 Step 5 -- Confirm insurance.
 Oregon requires proof of liability insurance to register and operate a vehicle.
 Source: oregon.gov/odot/dmv.

 Red flags that warrant walking away or deep investigation: (1) Seller cannot produce the physical title or claims it is at the DMV -- this often means an active lien the seller has not disclosed; (2) VIN on the vehicle does not match the VIN on the title; (3) Title shows a salvage, rebuilt, or Totaled brand -- not necessarily disqualifying but requires professional structural inspection and insurance verification before committing; (4) Odometer reading does not match what the seller describes -- a mileage discrepancy is a civil and criminal offense if intentional under ORS 815.410; (5) Seller is unwilling to allow an independent mechanic inspection -- the single strongest red flag in any vehicle purchase; (6) Price is dramatically below market value with no obvious explanation; (7) Out-of-state title with brands from a state that has different branding thresholds -- Oregon must carry forward those brands but if the vehicle moved through an intermediate clean-title state before Oregon, the history may be incomplete.
 A VinPassed report and an independent inspection are your best tools.